evinism/TinyBaker/README.md

-# TinyBaker: Lightweight tool for defining composable file-to-file transformations
+# TinyBaker: Composable, first-order file-to-file transformations in Python
 ![Python Package](https://github.com/evinism/tinybaker/workflows/Python%20package/badge.svg)

-*TinyBaker is still in beta.
-Take care when using it for production workloads.*
+*TinyBaker is in beta release.*

-TinyBaker allows programmers to define file-to-file transformations in a concise format and compose them together with clarity.
+TinyBaker allows programmers to define first-order file-to-file transformations in a concise format and compose them together with clarity.

 Installation via `pip install tinybaker`

 ![TinyBaker Logo](_static/logo.png)

+## The Problem

+Many programs can be considered transformations between source and destination files.
+Training machine learning models, running predictions on dataframes, processing logs, concatenation, compilation, and many others, are examples of tasks that fundamentally pose a transformation from one set of files to another.

+Since transforms aren't normally considered a first-order concept, they get wildly unwieldy to work with.
+Production workloads are configured separately from local transformations.
+Getting a local script working on production often requires lots of rework, mocking, testing, and iteration by a product team.

+## The Solution

+Tinybaker turns transforms into a first-order concept.

+TinyBaker transforms can be configured, run, composed, hosted, and tested, all independently from their specific implementations.

-## The model
+## The Model

 The main component of TinyBaker is the base class `Transform`: a standalone mapping from one set of files to another.